-Fort Morgan is a blue-collar town, with 39.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Fort Morgan is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Fort Morgan who work in office and administrative support (12.52%), food service (7.89%), and sales jobs (6.38%).
+Because occupations involving physical labor dominate the local economy, Fort Morgan is generally considered to be a blue-collar town.
+39.79% of the Fort Morgan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Fort Morgan is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Fort Morgan who work in office and administrative support (12.81%), food service (9.68%), and sales jobs (7.76%).

-The per capita income in Fort Morgan in 2010 was $18,930, which is lower middle income relative to Colorado and the nation.
-This equates to an annual income of $75,720 for a family of four.
+The per capita income in Fort Morgan in 2010 was $19,157, which is low income relative to Colorado, and lower middle income relative to the rest of the US.
+This equates to an annual income of $76,628 for a family of four.
 However, Fort Morgan contains both very wealthy and poor people as well.

-Fort Morgan is a somewhat ethnically-diverse city.
+Fort Morgan is an extremely ethnically-diverse city.
 The people who call Fort Morgan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Morgan residents report their race to be White, followed by Black or African-American.
 Fort Morgan also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 40.72% of the city’s residents.
-Important ancestries of people in Fort Morgan include Irish, English, Somalian, and French .
+People of Hispanic or Latino origin account for 45.49% of the city’s residents.
+Important ancestries of people in Fort Morgan include Irish, English, Swedish, and Somalian.

 The most common language spoken in Fort Morgan is English.
 Other important languages spoken here include Spanish and African languages.